Strong limit theorems for empirical halfspace depth trimmed regions: Appendix: Depth functions of convex bodies

-where $j$ is the dimension of $L$, the integral is understood with respect to the Lebesgue measure on the affine subspace generated by $L$, and the normalising factor is the $j$-dimensional Lebesgue measure of $L$.
+For a convex set $L$ in $\R^d$ denote by $C(L)$ its centroid, that is, the integral $\int_L x\,\mathrm dx$ (taken with respect to the Lebesgue measure on the affine subspace generated by $L$) normalised by the Lebesgue measure of $L$ taken in its affine hull.

 For a set $L$ and $r>0$ denote by

 the outer and inner $r$-envelopes of $L$.
 If $L$ is a convex set, then the Steiner formula says